Ezequiel Tovar Preview, Player Props: Rockies vs. Diamondbacks

 Ezequiel Tovar At The Plate

-- In 36.7% of his games this season, Tovar has had at least one RBI.
-He's picked up more than one in 10.2% and driven in three or more of his team's runs in four contests.
+- In 47 games this season (36.4%), Tovar has picked up an RBI, and in 13 of those games (10.1%) he had more than one.
+He has also driven in three or more of his team's runs in four contests.

-- In 56 of 128 games this year, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.